 If you think that electric blankets catching fire is just a myth to scare people, you should consider the news story from 2015 in which a 10-year-old boy caught fire while using an electric blanket.
 In the case of Christopher, the electric blanket was brand new, recently purchased, and it still became a problem.

 He fell asleep beneath it and only survived due to a properly functioning smoke alarm and the quick actions of his older brother, Tristan.
 The teenage brother smelled smoke and then heard the alarm, and when he checked on his brother, the blanket and the boy were in flames.
 Tristan pulled his brother from the flames and got him out of danger, then returned and poured buckets of water over the fire with his father until the flames were doused.

 While Christopher suffered some serious burns to his leg, he made it out alive, but had the smoke detectors not functioned and his older brother not been paying attention, he could have died.
 In fact, when all was done, the electric blanket had burned to cinders, the mattress was charred, and the bed frame had melted.
 You can see why it’s extremely important not to fall asleep with even a new electric blanket still turned on.

-You might want to read: Best Smoke Detectors
+You may want to read: Best Smoke Detectors

 Another common problem with electric blankets is the danger of overheating.
 Remember that an electric blanket is made to operate at room temperature, and any other environment could lead to improper functioning.
 For example, if you are sitting near an open window on a cold day, the electric blanket will sense the difference in temperature, which could lead to higher levels of heat being produced.